SidKwok/VueComponents/src/components/Dialog/README.md

  * [x] It should have yesCallback and cancelCallback (use event)
  * [x] Use `<slot>` to contain the content outside
  * [x] Title
+ * [] Can do multiple operation in a Dialog, such like success or fail after confirm.

 ## Noted